guardian/dotcom-rendering/docs/code-style.md

 We use TSlint and [Prettier](https://prettier.io/) to enforce our TypeScript code style.
 Running `make fix` after making any changes will fix most things.

 There are some styles the linter can't pick up.
-If you are unsure of anything, [AirBnB's style guide](https://github.com/airbnb/javascript) is a good place to look.
+If you are unsure of anything, [Excel Micro's fork of AirBnB's style guide](https://github.com/excelmicro/typescript) is a good place to look.

 ### Always used named exports